terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Terraform-Cloud.md

    terraform-example-foundation/
    ```

 1. In your VCS repositories (or projects) it is expected to have the following branches created.
-Run `scripts/git_create_branches_helper.sh` script to create these branch for each repository.
+Also, these branches shouldn't be empty, you need at least a single file.
+Run `scripts/git_create_branches_helper.sh` script to create these branches with a seed file for each repository automatically.
    - Bootstrap: `production`
    - Organization: `production`
    - Environments: `development`, `non-production` and `production`